 Arid and semi-arid regions struggle on multiple fronts, particularly with accessing all types of resources needed for food production.
 All the while, populations continue to grow, and infrastructure development also expands to keep up, ensuring even more demands on the compromised soils and freshwater.
 Outdated practices can waste up to 80% of potable water, and the overuse of chemical fertilizers and pesticides causes irreparable damage to the land.

-This needs to change on a large scale.
+These approaches need to change on a large scale.

 This need to do things better hasn't gone unnoticed.
 In 2016, Egypt’s president introduce targets and began to develop a new and more sustainable agriculture industry.
-The government initiated large-scale reclamation of desert lands totaling 630,000 ha (1.5 million feddan), with an everaching goal to expand across 1.6 million ha (4 million feddan),
+The government initiated large-scale reclamation of desert lands totaling 630,000 ha (1.5 million feddan), with an overarching goal to expand across 1.6 million ha (4 million feddan),

 The main objective of this initiative is to establish new communities in areas often viewed as unliveable and provide good job opportunities, with an emphasis on sustainable agriculture and enhancing food security.